2 Bedroom (Sleeps 5) Cottage in Totland Bay

 THE PROPERTY

-'Cliffway' is a single storey property, refurbished in 2016 to provide an open plan living with ceiling lighting and timber flooring throughout.
+'Cliffway' is a single storey property, that provides an open plan living/kitchen area with ceiling lighting and timber flooring throughout.
 The living room has two double glazed doors that open 180 degrees and fasten, almost flat, against the outside wall to give easy access to the garden.

 The garden is enclosed by a white timber picket fence at the front and a combination of trees/hedge/fence & gates.
 Parking is at the rear or in a lay-by opposite to the property.